Counseling for Children

 Jeff Wadsworth, MA, LPC Intern

-Jeff joined the Rush Creek Counseling team in May of 2014.
-He obtained a Bachelor degree in Christian Studies and Psychology at Dallas Baptist University.
-In addition, he graduated in the top 1 percentile with a Masters of Arts in Counseling from DBU.
-Email
+I joined the Rush Creek Counseling team in May of 2014.
+I obtained my Bachelor degree in Christian Studies and Psychology at Dallas Baptist University Magna Cum Laude.
+Following, I earned a Masters of Arts in Counseling from Dallas Baptist University with Honors.

 Katie Bowman, MEd, LPC Intern